pobradovic08/PyTR/README.md

 from configuration file.

 ## Device PTR check
-`device_ptr_check` is a Python script that displays info about specific device.
+`device-ptr-update` is a Python script that displays info about specific device.
 It shows a list of interfaces that have IP addresses configured, existing PTR, IP address and a current status of PTR.
 ~~~~